September 30, 2025, 14:00-15:00 CET

 This September 30th, YEAR will be hosting the webinar on nuclear innovation and their relation to sustainable solutions!

 As the world races toward net-zero emissions, nuclear energy is stepping into the spotlight with bold, innovative solutions.
-From powering offshore vessels with advanced reactors to deploying next-generation Small Modular Reactors (SMRs), nuclear technology is reshaping the energy landscape.
-Join us for a dynamic webinar where leading scientists Casper Versteylen and Fares Alblouwy share groundbreaking research and real-world applications of nuclear energy in maritime and modular systems.
+From powering offshore vessels with advanced reactors to deploying next-generation Small Modular Reactors (SMRs) to Earthquake tests for safety of the nuclear facilities (TAMARIS), nuclear technology is reshaping the energy landscape.
+Join us for a dynamic webinar where leading scientists Casper Versteylen, Fares Alblouwy and Darius Seyedi share groundbreaking research and real-world applications of nuclear energy in maritime and modular systems.
 Discover how High Temperature Gas Cooled Reactors could revolutionize offshore operations, and explore the journey of the LDR-50 SMR from concept to deployment.

 Sign up for the webinar here!